ServerSelectorX/Connector-Addons/README.md

 ```

 ## info.yml
+This file should be in the same directory as code.java (and config.yml).
 An example should be clear enough:
 ```
 name: Total Money
 description: 'Adds the placeholder {money} which is the combined balance of all players on the server'